 GO THE EXTRA MILE

-Take your chemistry studies into a new context through short-term and semester-long programs around the globe.
+Take your biochemistry studies into a new context through short-term and semester-long programs around the globe.

-It’s common for chemistry majors to add a minor in environmental studies or a second major (or minor) in biology, math or physics.
+It’s common for biochemistry students to add a minor in environmental studies or a second major (or minor) in biology, chemistry, math or physics.
 Others may take advantage of the wide range of programs offered through Gordon’s liberal arts curriculum and pursue additional studies in a non-science field, such as business or pre-law.